Skip to content

 • Add new components and write .zap.toml behavior files manually

-• Use zapcircle analyze to extract behaviors from existing code
+• Use npx zapcircle analyze to extract behaviors from existing code

 To learn how to go from behaviors to custom components, check out the Generating Code guide.